About Polaris

 3. Sense of Belonging

-To achieve these goals, Polaris currently runs two programs: URSA and the Mentorship Course
+To achieve our goals, Polaris currently runs two programs within the Physics and Astronomy Departments at OSU.

 Polaris is a member of the Access Network, a consortium of similar student groups at nine universities.
-We are supported by the Physics Department, the Astronomy Department, The College of Arts & Sciences, Professor Laura Lopez, and Professor Annika Peter.
+We are supported by the Physics Department, the Astronomy Department, The College of Arts & Sciences, Professor Laura Lopez, Professor Annika Peter, and Professor Chris Hammel.

 Contact Us